plutos-pole/ratcaster/README.md

 # Ratcaster

 Bare-bones implementation of raycasting, aka "Wolfenstein 3D".
 It uses the DDA algorithm to calculate the optimal "step" for every ray instead of relying on an infinitely small step size.
-I didn’t fix the “fisheye” effect, though.